-In the Australian Capital Territory, the proportion of people in various types of accommodation was somewhat different in 2001 and 2006 (Table 3.4).
-In 2006, the largest group (47 per cent) were staying with friends or relatives on census night, but this was down from 65 per cent in 2001.
-The proportion in SAAP was up from 24 per cent in 2001 to 39 per cent in 2006 (299 people to 531).
-Local informants reported that the ACT Government had invested money in additional services for families, particularly young women with children.
-The proportion in boarding houses increased from five to eight per cent, and the number of people in improvised dwellings remained steady at six per cent.
+In Western Australia, the proportions of people in various types of accommodation were fairly similar in 2001 and 2006 (Table 3.4).
+In 2006, the largest group (59 per cent) was those staying with friends or relatives on census night, up from 58 per cent in 2001.
+The proportion in boarding houses declined from 15 to 12 per cent and the numbers in SAAP increased from eight to 11 per cent.
+The proportion in improvised dwellings declined from 19 to 18 per cent.

-3.4 NUMBER OF PERSONS IN DIFFERENT SECTORS OF THE HOMELESS POPULATION.
-AUSTRALIAN CAPITAL TERRITORY, 2001 AND 2006
+3.4 PERSONS IN DIFFERENT SECTORS OF THE HOMELESS POPULATION, WESTERN AUSTRALIA, 2001 AND 2006